 Yes, I know Mom doesn’t look 94.
-(This picture is only 2 years old, so she was just 92 then. ) Why do you think I don’t like to stand next to her among strangers?
+(Full Disclosure: This picture was taken when she was 92. 😛 ) Why do you think I don’t like to stand next to her among strangers?
 She looks so young they may think we’re the same age.
 That’s not possible, of course, but do they know that?

 In our infancy, mom and dad made sure that our clothes were clean, that we were fed, that we got our vaccinations and regular checkups.
 They made sure our clothes were mended, our beds were made and we were as safe as possible.

 Some 40 … maybe 50 years later, it’s our turn.
 We make sure our parents have clean clothes and linens, that they get to their doctors’ appointments and take their medications according to schedule.
 We make sure they’re safe and nourished and we visit regularly.